When

 Where Rasmus Meyer

-Kode is set to open a thematic exhibition at the Rasmus Meyer Collection on around 1 March 2026, where Kode’s international Art Nouveau masterpieces from the 1900 Paris Exposition will be shown together for the first time.
+Kode will open a thematic exhibition at the Rasmus Meyer Collection in March, where Kode’s international Art Nouveau masterpieces from the 1900 Paris Exposition will be shown together for the first time.

 In the year 1900, Kode made its first large-scale acquisition of international contemporary craft!
 The occasion was the world fair in Paris (l’Exposition Universelle), where the finest examples of global manufacturing were gathered in one place over a limited period.
 More than 30 masterworks in the ‘new style’ were brought back to Bergen to inspire the city’s craftsmen and the general public.